 - 2nd point showed tackle maintenance repair – so let’s add there a wrench.

-- 3rd represented creativity and brainstorming for which a light bulb is simple and well-recognized symbol.
+- 3rd represented creativity and brainstorming for which a light bulb is a simple and well-recognized symbol.

-- 4th showing appreciation was represented by giving small gift (alternatively I thought about icon of an award)
+- 4th showing appreciation was represented by giving a small gift (alternatively I thought about the icon of an award)

 Hence I was thinking whether not to add visualization for the whole blog post (“uncertainty” could be presented as the lightning icon, or figure with a question mark).
 However, the more visuals would add to its complexity.
 As a result, the main message (5 pieces of advice) would be weaker.
 After all the uncertainty is not the key issue here, but how to cope with it.